Riparian-zone restoration: Livestock grazing

 Cattle have a propensity to aggregate around water, which can be detrimental to riparian ecosystems.
 While native ungulates such as deer are commonly found in riparian zones, livestock may trample or graze down native plants, creating an unnatural amount and type of disturbance that riparian species have not evolved to tolerate.
 Livestock grazing has been shown to reduce areal cover of native plant species, create disturbance frequencies that favor exotic annual weeds, and alter plant community composition.
 For example, in an arid South African ecosystem, grazing was found to cause a reduction of grasses, sedges, and tree species and an increase in non-succulent shrubs.

+On agricultural land, fencing off waterways and riparian restoration has been shown to improve water quality, though this is more effective at reducing pollution from surface runoff (such as from phosphorus) rather than contaminants such as nitrogen which reach the waterway by seeping through the soil.
+Fencing prevent stock from depositing feces directly into waterways and trampling the banks; planting reduces surface runoff.
+Trampling can increase erosion and decrease the filtration capacity of the soil, especially where animals create tracks, and fences can encourage the creation of tracks and wallows, creating a conduit for pollution that can overwhelm the effects of riparian restoration.
+One study of fencing a waterway on a deer farm reduced contaminants, including the indicator bacterium E. coli, by 55–84%, but nitrate concentrations doubled, and suspended sediment was increased from animals creating tracks along the fences.

 Mining

 Mining stream channels for sand and gravel can impact riparian zones by destroying habitat directly, removing groundwater through pumping, altering stream channel morphology, and changing sediment flow regimes.
 Conversely, mining activities in the floodplain can create favorable areas for the establishment of riparian vegetation (e.g., cottonwoods) along streams where natural recruitment processes have been impacted through other forms of human activity.
 Mining for metals can impact riparian zones when toxic materials accumulate in sediments.